 Meanwhile, the French are big fans of the series as a whole, despite the first translation being by editor J'ai Lu (who was notoriously bad with its manga imprint, not only having usually borderline blind idiot translations, but also using extremely cheap paper and ink).
 Araki was even invited to do a fine arts exhibition in 2009 at the Louvre (which houses the Mona Lisa as well as countless other priceless works of art).

-In an interesting parallel the 2012 Anime also got noticeably better during Part 2 due to an increase in budget, allowing for more character movement, and a larger number of episodes dedicated to it, allowing for better pacing.
-It allowed the viewer to feel more emotionally invested in the characters before they were Killed Off for Real.
+In an interesting parallel, JoJo's Bizarre Adventure: The Animation also got noticeably better during this part of the adaptation due to an increase in budget, allowing for more character movement, and a larger number of episodes dedicated to it, allowing for better pacing.
+It allowed the viewer to feel more emotionally invested in the characters.

 Terence reads Jotaro's mind during the baseball videogame match to counter his moves, but suddenly Jotaro's character starts doing moves that he didn't intend to.
 When Jotaro wins, it is revealed that he had secretly swapped controls with Joseph.
 Years later, one way to harm mindreader Psycho Mantis in Metal Gear Solid is to confuse him by putting the controller on the P2 port.